-The ESMP Checklist for the construction of the mobile COVID 19 hospital works contains the environmental impacts and suitable mitigation measures in order to reduce to minimum the impacts on the environment (air, noise and water pollution).
+The ESMP Checklist for the construction of the mobile COVID 19 hospital and repurposing of Health Care Facilities reconstruction works contains the environmental impacts and suitable mitigation measures in order to reduce to minimum the impacts on the environment (air, noise and water pollution).
 It also offers management practice for hazardous and non-hazardous wastes and measures for control of the discharged medium at the construction site.
-In the ESMP Checklist there are steps that need to be done if at the renovation site there are objects of significance i.e. historic buildings.
+In the ESMP Checklist there are steps that need to be done if at the renovation/reconstruction site there are objects of significance i.e. historic buildings.
+ESMP Check List will be prepared only in case when the repurposing of Health Care Facilities into vaccination points will be implemented within the Restructuring of the North Macedonia Emergency COVID-19 Response Project P173916.